 Last Tuesday, federal agents raided the Manhattan offices of Rentboy.com, arresting seven people, including its CEO.
 Kelly Currie, U.S. Attorney for the Eastern District of New York, said this: “As alleged, Rentboy.com attempted to present a veneer of legality, when in fact this Internet brothel made millions of dollars from the promotion of illegal prostitution.”

 This pulpit language of puritanical moralizing is a fair indicator that the raid was little more than a publicity stunt.
-This “brothel” has been publicly advertising its business across social media since 1996.
-Why have the feds now felt stirred to act?
+This “brothel” has been publicly advertising its business on social media since 1996.
+Why have the feds now decided to act?

 The site has apparently been under investigation for some time.
 Rentboy, for its part, is challenging the prostitution allegations by saying that its services advertised are for “companionship,” not sex.
 There’s even a no-sex disclaimer when you enter the site — see below.